SaaS Sales Intelligence vs CRE Prospecting · Different Jobs

 • Small import/export operators

-These make up the majority of industrial tenancies in every major metro.
-I see it in DFW, in Auckland, in Sydney Western suburbs.
-SCAYLED captures them by pulling live from the open web (company websites, state business registers, LinkedIn, ASIC/NZBN, SEC) rather than relying on a cached database.
+These make up the majority of industrial tenancies in every major metro, consistently across DFW, Auckland, and the Sydney western corridor.
+SCAYLED captures them by pulling live from the open web (company websites, state business registers, LinkedIn, ASIC/NZBN, SEC) rather than relying on a cached database, and folds each one into a compounding occupier database that grows with every scan.

 When to use which, concrete scenarios

-"I'm building a tenant-rep practice and want to target Fortune 500 tenants moving into AU"
+"Building a tenant-rep practice targeting Fortune 500 tenants moving into AU"

 Apollo.Large corporate prospecting with public signals (recent hiring, new office mentions, executive moves) is exactly Apollo's sweet spot.
-I would not try to use SCAYLED for that.
+SCAYLED is not the tool for that job.

-"I've got a listing in Rocklea, find me every operator within 200 m today"
+"Listing in Rocklea, find every operator in the precinct today"

 SCAYLED.
-This is the radius-scan workflow I built SCAYLED for.
+This is the Neighbour Scan workflow SCAYLED is built for.

 Both.
-SCAYLED identifies the radius-matched operators per listing; Apollo handles the sequencing across the combined list.
-CSV export bridges them.
-Several brokers I work with run exactly this stack.
+SCAYLED identifies the precinct-matched operators per listing and scans target estates directly; Apollo handles the sequencing across the combined list.
+CSV export bridges them, and brokers run exactly this stack.

 Apollo.
 SCAYLED is the wrong tool for this use case.

-"I need verified email for the Ops Director at a small Sydney transport business Apollo's never heard of"
+"Need verified email for the Ops Director at a small transport business Apollo's never heard of"

 SCAYLED.
-Mid-market and family-owned AU industrial tenants are the gap Apollo misses most consistently.
-This is exactly where SCAYLED goes deepest.
+Mid-market and family-owned industrial tenants are the gap Apollo misses most consistently.
+This is exactly where SCAYLED goes deepest, returning the verified decision-maker for each.

 Related